dojo/dojo.io/site/source/_posts/2018/01/17-Announcing-Dojo-2-beta-5/Announcing-Dojo-2-beta-5.md

 Dojo packages now ship ES modules alongside UMD!
 In the future we will be leveraging ESM for evergreen browser builds with webpack.

 ### Theme creation and new dojo/themes package

+A new [`cli-create-theme`](https://github.com/dojo/cli-create-theme) package has been added to make it easier to create a custom theme.

 TODO: Explain improvements to tooling around theme creation